oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-30-region-object.md

 > }
 > ```
 >
-> Now we can see that the line/column properties represent the range of characters `"abc"`, while the offset/length properties represent an insertion point before the character `"b"` (see [§3.30.10](#charlength-property)).
+> Now we can see that the line/column properties represent the range of characters `"abc"`, while the offset/length properties represent an insertion point before the character `"b"` (see [sec](#charlength-property)).
 Those two regions are not the same, and so the region is invalid.
 >
 If a region spans one or more lines, it **SHALL** include the newline sequences of all but the last line in the region.